Sirderyl/homelab/storage/README.md

 3. Check to ensure your local storage partition is using all available space.
 Reassign storage for containers and VM if needed.

 #### Ensure IOMMU is enabled
 Enable IOMMU on in grub configuration within _Node > Shell_.
+This is needed for passthrough of Intel GPUs for transcoding.
 ```bash
 nano /etc/default/grub
 ```